Mrs Lowry & Son

-Mrs Lowry & Son is a biographical drama film set in Pendlebury Greater Manchester, chronicling the life of the renowned artist L. S. Lowry.
+Mrs Lowry & Son is a 2019 biographical drama film chronicling the life of the renowned artist L. S. Lowry.
 It was directed by Adrian Noble from a screenplay written by Martyn Hesford who also wrote the original play, and considers the relationship between Lowry and his mother Elizabeth, who has reservations over her son's career in painting.
 It stars Vanessa Redgrave and Timothy Spall in the title roles, with Stephen Lord, David Schaal and Wendy Morgan in supporting roles.

 The film premiered at the Edinburgh International Film Festival on 30 June 2019.
 It was released in the UK on 30 August 2019.

 Plot

 Artist L. S. Lowry lived with his overbearing mother, Elizabeth, until her death in 1939.
 Bed-ridden and bitter, Elizabeth tries to dissuade her bachelor son from pursuing his artistic ambitions, while never failing to voice her disappointment in him.